Bretagne | Brittany

 Auray St Goustan

-It is here where Benjamin Franklin landed, and stayed, when he came to France to ask Louis XVI to help with the American War of Independence.
+It is here where Benjamin Franklin landed in December 1776 when he came to France to ask Louis XVI to help with the American War of Independence.

 Vitre